nanafox/alx-self-study/c-programming/c-essentials-basics/notes/module2-notes.md

 ### The Assignment Operator

 - right-to-left operator
+- The value of the right-side operand is assigned to the operand on the left side.
   - the value of the right is stored in the container on the left. `a = 5;`
 - 5 is stored in `a`, so anytime it is referenced, the value is returned

 ### The Arithmetic Assignment Operator